nicksnlp/Cantharellus/README.md

 ## 3. **Nick**
 - **Developing Prompts**: Create prompts for detecting hallucinations.
-- **Data Augmentation**: Implement scripts to augment data using LLMs.
+- **Data Augmentation**: Implement scripts to augment data using LLMs, expand training set.
 - **Combining Outputs**: Develop scripts to combine outputs from different models, process the training data.
+- **Evaluation**: Apply the classifier to the evaluation data, save the score.
+(Done)
+- **Maintain project structure**: Set-up GitHub (Done), keep track on the functions and src folder.
 - **Documentation**: Maintain README files for task documentation.

 ## 4. **Xinyuan**